Intermodalics/pickit-docs/docs/robot-integrations/siemens/siemens_pickit_interface.rst

    | ``16#42``  | 1         | Timeout error, the connection was established but there was no data received as a response to the send request. |
    +------------+-----------+-----------------------------------------------------------------------------------------------------------------+

 The communication is internally set up with the ``TSEND_C`` and ``TRCV_C`` standard function blocks.
 For detailed status information on the connection, these internal blocks need to be monitored.
-Detailed information can be found in the `Siemens S7-1200 Programmable controller System Manual`.
+Detailed information can be found in the `Siemens S7-1200 Programmable controller System Manual <https://drive.google.com/file/d/1yu0xbqCDkAdQDNX_uxTlV8zeeYXEIkpU/view?usp=sharing>`__.

 .. _siemens_robot_to_pickit_data: